Menu

 Inline heater

 Whirlpool bathtubs use enough water that your water heater might have a hard time keeping up.
 And when you add air bubbles to the mix, the water cools down more quickly.
 An inline heater built into the whirlpool system heats the water as it circulates over a heating coil.
-It keeps the bathwater hotter longer so you can soak to your heart’s content.
+It keeps the bathwater hotter longer to soak to your heart’s content.
 Some whirlpool bathtubs include an inline heater, while others require the heater to be purchased separately.

 Grab bars